Al-Istibsar: Background

 Al-Istibsar is one of the four major Shia collections of Hadith authored by Shaykh Tusi.
 He authored this book after writing Tahdhib al-Ahkam, when his colleagues asked him to summarize the book and determined traditions which disagree and explain the reconciliation between the two without leaving out anything which was influential.

 He wrote in the introduction of Al-Istibsar:

 It would be useful that there should be a reference (madhkur) book which a beginner could use in his study of jurisprudence, or one who has finished, to remind himself, or the intermediate (student) to study more deeply.
 Thus (so that) all of them could obtain what they need and reach their soul's desire, what is connected with different traditions would be set in an abridged way.
 Therefore they asked me to summarize it (Tahdhib al-Ahkam) and devote care to its compilation and abridgement, and to begin each section with an introduction about what I relied on for the legal decisions and traditions in it; then I should follow with those traditions which disagree and explain the reconciliation between the two without leaving out anything which was influential.

 It does not include many traditions and explanations are brief.

 Context

 Al-Istibsar is authored about Hadiths that seemingly are at variance with each other or "show discrepancies" in their contents.
 It included three parts.
-The first two parts are about Worship (except Jihad) and the last part is allocated to subjects of jurisprudence.
+The first two parts are about Worship (except Jihad), and the last part is allocated to subjects of jurisprudence.
 The first part includes 300 chapters with 1899 Hadiths.
-The second part has 270 chapters with 1177 Hadiths and the last part included 398 chapters with 2455 Haithes.
-To avoid distortion, Shaykh Tusi determined number of Hadiths in the book exactly.
+The second part has 270 chapters with 1177 Hadiths, and the last part includes 398 chapters with 2455 Haithes.
+To avoid distortion, Shaykh Tusi determined the number of Hadiths in the book exactly.
 Al-Istibsar included 5511 Hadiths.
-In specific print of book, 5558 Hadiths have been reported that is caused by manner of counting.
+In the specific print of the book, 5558 Hadiths have been reported, which is caused by the manner of counting.